smmosquera/serge/README.txt

     Added behaviour to move an actor with a constant velocity 0.3.4
-    Added duplicateItem method to registry to allow creation of aliased items Implemented a dragndrop block to help with drag and drop operations Added a finite state machine block
+    Added duplicateItem method to registry to allow creation of aliased items Implemented a drag-n-drop block to help with drag and drop operations Added a finite state machine block
     forEach iteration can now work with setting attributes as well as method calls Added a spring towards point behaviour